johnny49r/BLUE_PILL_RTC/RTC/README.md

 > Find and change "set _CPUTAPID 0x1ba01477" to "set _CPUTAPID 0x2ba01477"
 > Save & exit.
 ```

-- Check the STM32LIBS_RTC.h header file for more details about parameter and return data types and possible values.

 ### SAMPLE BUILD ENVIRONMENT